Jason Connery

 Jason Joseph Connery (born 11 January 1963) is a British actor and director.
 He is the son of Sean Connery and Diane Cilento.
 On screen, he is best known for appearing in the third series of the ITV drama series Robin of Sherwood in 1986.
 He took over the main role after Michael Praed's character was killed off at the end of the second series.

 Early life

 Connery was born 11 January 1963 in Rome and raised in London.
 He is the son of Australian actress Diane Cilento and Scottish actor Sean Connery.
-He attended Millfield School, a co-educational private school in the town of Street, in Somerset, England, and later the independent Gordonstoun School in Moray, Scotland.
+He attended Sherborne Primary School in Gloucestershire before going on to Millfield School, a co-educational private school in the town of Street, in Somerset, England, and later the independent Gordonstoun School in Moray, Scotland.
 He was later accepted into the Bristol Old Vic Theatre School.

 Career

 Connery performed many roles in theatre and subsequently had parts in several B-films.
 His film début was in The Lords of Discipline (1983).
 He appeared in the Doctor Who serial Vengeance on Varos in 1985.
 He also portrayed Robin Hood in the final series of the television series Robin of Sherwood in 1986.

 He later portrayed James Bond creator Ian Fleming in the 1990 television drama Spymaker: The Secret Life of Ian Fleming.
 In 1997, he appeared in a fantasy film (originally intended as a pilot episode for a longer series) playing the title role of Merlin in Merlin: The Quest Begins, directed by David Winning.
 He appeared in Faithful Dealing (2001) in London, an English Restoration Whodunit, produced by Dominic Madden.
 In 2003, he toured with a stage production of The Blue Room.
 In 2004 he was a main character in the children's show Shoebox Zoo and returned in the second series in September 2005.

 Connery had starring roles in several horror films, including Lightspeed (2006), Night Skies (2007) and Brotherhood of Blood (2007).

 In 2014 he took part in BBC One's Celebrity MasterChef and featured in the sitcom George Lopez (2002).